September Rifle Hunts

 September is a great time to hunt mountain mule deer.
 The bucks can be found near timberline this time of year in small bachelor bands.
 To locate and stalk them in this rugged beautiful country is high adventure.
 The A-B offers a good chance at taking an exceptional timberline muley.
 Mature 4×4 bucks with heavy racks, good tine length and widths between 24” and 30” are obtainable here if you are willing to work for them.

 This is a good place to find a big bull but it is a high elevation, weather sensitive hunt.
 If we get early snow many of the elk will drop to lower elevations in the Park and elk hunting success will suffer as a result.
-With this in mind we have priced the hunt as reasonably as possible and then put a trophy fee on each animal so only those hunters who are successful in taking game will be paying full fare.
-Trophy fees are $1000 on the elk, $1000 for the mule deer and $500 on a wolf.

 Early snows do not move the mule deer out of the wilderness.
 This trip should be viewed as a good mule deer hunt with the chance of taking an exceptional bull elk if we have a warm dry September.
+If you are successful in taking both elk and deer then we will charge a $500. trophy fee on the second animal.